I. ZOONOSES AND INFECTIOUS DISEASES

 The escalating pesticide residues in the environment prompted to screen pesticide residues in milk and water samples for 20 organochlorine compounds.
 It was observed that the analyte in the samples collected were below detection limit while, the presence of other chemicals in milk and water samples raises concern on environmental safety (*Dr. Sindhu K.; Collaborating Centre: Department of Veterinary Pharmacology and Toxicology, COVAS, Pookode ; Major Advisor: Dr. Sanis Juliet).

 The addition of natural antioxidants in meat and meat products improved the quality and prevent oxidative rancidity of meat and meat products; further, it tend to improve the sensory parameters like taste, texture and smell of meat products (*Dr. Saji Eassow; Collaborating Centre; Department of LPT, COVAS, Mannuthy ; Major Advisor: Dr. B. Sunil ).
-A study targeting the bio-preservation of chicken meat employing the essential oils was found to reduce the bacterial load in meat and meat products (Dr. Asha K, COHEART, Pookode ; Major Advisor: Dr. Prejit).
+A study targeting the bio-preservation of chicken meat employing the essential oils of clove and cinnamon was found to reduce the bacterial load in meat and meat products, while extending the shelf life at refrigeration temperatures (Dr. Asha K, COHEART, Pookode ; Major Advisor: Dr. Prejit).
 The study undertaken to determine the composition of Meat-cum-bone meal (MBM) produced by dry rendering (bone, offal and washed stomach and intestine of slaughtered cattle, pigs and buffalo) concluded that MBM could be used as suitable ingredient in pet food, fuel in cement kilns and land incineration (*Dr. Salil Kutty; Collaborating Centre: Department of LPT, COVAS, Mannuthy; Major Advisor: Dr. Vasudevan V.N).

 Seafood (including, fish) constitute an important food item for a large section of the world population.
 A study to investigate the occurrence of Salmonella and Listeria monocytogenes in seafood using isolation and molecular detection was carried out.
 It was found that the seafood were contaminated with zoonotic bacteria during refrigeration and processing resulting in its transmission to consumers which demands good hygienic practices in fish markets (Dr. Sunitha R, COHEART, Pookode ; Major Advisor: Dr. Prejit).

 Healthier diet associated with a better quality of life has produced an increase in the consumption of fruits and natural juices.
 In this regard, a study was aimed at examining the quality and safety of street-vended fruit juices in and around Thrissur in which various fruit juice samples collected from different public places were subjected to MPN technique, isolation and molecular characterization of pathogens of public health significance.
-The results of the study suggested the need for a regular monitoring, health education and implementation of hygienic practices to control outbreaks of diseases (*Dr. Manjushree T.R.; Collaborating Centre: Department of VPH, COVAS, Mannuthy; Major Advisor: Dr. Sethulekshmi C).
+It was found that the street-vended fruit juices constitute potential hazard to human health and suggested that regular monitoring, health education and implementation of hygienic practices should be carried out to control such outbreaks (*Dr. Manjushree T.R.; Collaborating Centre: Department of VPH, COVAS, Mannuthy; Major Advisor: Dr. Sethulekshmi C).

 The molecular detection of Salmonella spp. from broilers in Wayanad revealed the need for adoption of strict hygienic measures in poultry food chain. (*Anju Scaria; Collaborating Centre: COHEART; Major Advisor: Dr. Prejit).

 Investigation on the prevalence of gastrointestinal nematodes of ruminants in Thrissur district was carried out by detecting faecal eggs after coprological examination.
+The technique of Egg Hatch Test (EHT) and Faecal Egg Count Reduction Test (FECRT) was employed to detect the occurrence of resistance among these helminths against commonly used anthelmintic agents.
 Amphistomosis is a parasitic infection of livestock, majorly affected by climatic and environmental factors.
 With its high occurrence rate in Alappuzha, Oxyclozanide-Levamisole was found to be the effective drug combination; deworming improves the milk production and thereby promoting profitable dairy farming (Dr. Jayasree S.; Collaborating Centre: Department of Veterinary Parasitology, COVAS, Mannuthy ; Major Advisor: Dr. H. Shameem).